-c) Macro- economic shock events
+c) Macro-economic shock events

 The waning impact of the COVID-19 pandemic combined with the elevated uncertainty resulting from the conflict in eastern Europe continues to shape the global macro-economic outlook.
-Increasing consumer activity against the backdrop of disruptions to food and fuel supply chains have combined to produce a demand-pull inflationary environment across the globe with no regions remaining unaffected.
-Fiscal policy responses have been consistent in accelerated unwinding of pandemic-era relief measures with rising interest rates across the board.
+Disruptions to food and fuel supply chains have combined to produce a costpush inflationary environment across the globe.
+Fiscal policy responses have been consistent in accelerated unwinding of pandemicera relief measures with rising interest rates across the board.

-The risk of a sustained period of elevated global inflation together with slower-than-anticipated economic growth is expected to exacerbate pressure on national governments' attempts to ensure an orderly post-pandemic recovery, a factor already expressed in rapidly rising borrowing costs deployed in bid to curb inflation.
+The risk of a sustained period of elevated global inflation together with slower-than-anticipated economic growth is expected to exacerbate pressure on national governments' attempts to ensure an orderly post-pandemic recovery, a factor already expressed in rapidly rising borrowing costs deployed in a bid to curb inflation.
 The efficacy of such policy responses has, to date, been muted at best with a significant uncertainty in the growth and recovery prospects noted.

-Given the unprecedented impact of macro-economic shocks caused by the Russia-Ukraine conflict, the economic outlook remains uncertain, notably in African Emerging Market and Development Economies, where the Bank's financial asset risk exposures are concentrated.
-While the specific areas of judgement detailed in note 1 of the accounting policies did not change, due to the dynamic and evolving nature of global shock events, the Bank's and experience drawn from the economic and financial impact of the pandemic has resulted in a requirement to continue to apply judgements, within certain identified areas, which in turn resulted in changes to the estimates and assumptions that have been applied in the measurement of some of the Bank's assets and liabilities.
+Given the unprecedented impact of macro-economic shocks caused by the Russia-Ukraine conflict, the economic outlook remains uncertain where the Bank's financial asset risk exposures are concentrated.
+While the specific areas of judgement detailed in the accounting policies did not change, due to the dynamic and evolving nature of global shock events, the Bank's and experience drawn from the economic and financial impact of the pandemic has resulted in a requirement to continue to apply judgements, within certain identified areas, which in turn resulted in changes to the estimates and assumptions that have been applied in the measurement of some of the Bank's assets and liabilities.